 Often overlooked is the role of employees in marketing.
 That’s a shame because your employees, their quality, their empathy, their drive, and their intelligence make the difference between success and failure in business, especially in service businesses.
-Gone are the days where it was acceptable to consider employees as expendable, interchangeable elements necessary for lending hands needed to run your business.
+Gone are the days when it was acceptable to consider employees as expendable, interchangeable elements necessary for lending hands needed to run your business.

 But, hiring the best employees isn’t easy, even in today’s job market where so many are unemployed.
 In most developed nations, prospective employees recognize their job skills and seek an employer who values those skills.
 Unemployment benefits allow them to survive until they find the right option.
 Hence, when you need to recruit the best talent, you need to stand out from the crowd also hiring, especially in high-demand fields like development, security, and sales.
 But, how do you present your business in its best light?
 The solution involves creating a strong employer brand.